nammayatri/notification-service/Readme.md

 1. create the required redis stream and it's consumer, `XGROUP CREATE chat-stream-1 chat-group-1 $ MKSTREAM`
 2. add new message to the stream, `XADD chat-stream-1 * content helloworld to 4d5548b231641d024b901f321fe8c1265dcb38bd2d514d2ee23bc55ab124f676 ttl 36000`

+## GRPC Client Side Streaming Architecture

+1. The client connects to the GRPC server and keeps sending location updates to the server on the channel.
+2. Server then send the location updates for that client to the Backend service via HTTP call to an Rest API.
+3. Prometheus is integrated for continus metrics of the following parameters:
+    - Total No. of Incoming Client Connections.
+    - Total No. of Connected Clients.
+    - Total No. of Disconnected Clients.
+    - Status of Messages Recieved by the Clients.

+## Setup

+### GRPC Server

+1. install prometheus and run `prometheus` in root directory, it will start prometheus server on **localhost:9090**.
+2. run `cargo run --bin css-server`, it starts server on **localhost:5051**.

+### Android Client

+1. open `src/client-side-streaming/android-client` in Android Studio and run the application.
+2. application will keep sending messages to client with a delay of 30 seconds.

+### [OPTIONAL] Android Client

+1. run `cargo run --bin css-client <name>`, client connects to server and starts streaming messages to the server every 3 seconds.